sfboswell/Gender_Pulps/README.md

 vcolors [V(giant_network_graph)$name == "Planet"] <- "springgreen4"
 ```
 Finally, we plot the network!

 ```
 plot (giant_network_graph, vertex.color=vcolors, vertex.size=4, vertex.label=NA)
 ```
 This particular network will show the "prolific" authors who published in SF magazines between 1926-1946, and which magazines they published in.

-Other networks in this project were created by changing the number of publications for authors (```filter (n() > ?)```), the years of interest, and even unsimplyfying the network.
+Other networks in this project were created by unsimplifying the networks, changing the number of publications for authors ```filter (n() > ?)```, and narrowing or broadening the years of interest.

 **Gender in the Networks**
 ***

-The major variable within the networks was tracking how *women* published in SF.
-The trickiest thing to studying gender and publication patterns is that ISFDB does not track gender.
-If you recall the creation of the tsv files, where
+The major difficulty was tracking how *women* published in the SF pulps.
+The bibliographid data from the ISFDB does not track gender.
+If you recall the creation of the TSV files, where

 ```
 authors %>% select(author_id,